A secure bridge from

 No backdoors.
 No remote access mechanism that bypasses the capability model.
 No "emergency" channels.
 No "debug" overrides that work without the user's explicit action.

-Your machine is yours.
+Your stack is yours.
 No DRM.
 No activation.
 No mandatory accounts.
-Secure boot protects the owner from unauthorized modifications, not the vendor from the owner.
+Secure boot protects your boot chain from tampering -- the signing keys are yours.